 School districts that implement evidence-based programs are more likely to achieve positive student behavior outcomes.
 Find evidence-based programs using the tables of identified Research-Validated programs.
-Learn more about the process for identifying Research-Validated Programs, how they relate to the California Department of Education’s (CDE) Science-Based Programs list, and how to implement them with fidelity.
+Learn more about the process for identifying Research-Validated Programs and how to implement them with fidelity.

 While all of the programs available from the California Healthy Kids Resource Center are research-based (i.e., they use or support strategies for which research provides evidence of effectiveness), a limited number of programs have demonstrated the level of credible evidence of effectiveness that identifies them as Research-Validated.

 Research-Validated programs have empirically demonstrated reductions in health-risk behaviors and/or increases in health-promoting behaviors at least six months after the completion of the program.

 Research that provides evidence of effectiveness for Research-Validated programs is published in scholarly peer-reviewed journals.

 Research-Validated program materials are complete, available, and ready to be implemented at school sites in California.